-Aurelia is a librarian and developer in NYC currently working at the Mozilla Science Lab.
+Aurelia is a developer in NYC currently working at the Mozilla Science Lab.
 In addition leading NYC's GDI chapter, she teaches metadata and data visualization courses at Parsons and SVA.
 Previously, she developed open source mapping software and data-journo curriculum at CartoDB, and worked in humanitarian aid non-profits like Ushahidi + Internews Kenya.
 In her free time, she contributes to art && code community programs and participates in piles of hackathons for open data and open source programs.
 Full-stack from data munging to code monkeying, she's happy to geek for social good where possible.